Loading...

 Before any demand letter, any phone call, any legal filing — you need to know three things:

 Is the debt enforceable?
 Do you have a signed contract, matched invoices, and delivery confirmation?
-If the debtor can argue "we never agreed to this" or "we never received it," your case has a structural weakness that needs addressing before you spend money on collection.
+If the debtor can argue "we never agreed to this" or "we never received it," your case has a structural weakness.

 Is the debtor solvent?
 Collecting from a company that has no money is an expensive exercise in futility.
 A quick assessment of the debtor's commercial registration, trade licence status, and visible business activity tells you whether recovery is realistic.